ucfcdl/Running-Canvas-LMS-Locally/README.md

 # Local Canvas Dev Server Setup

 Instructions for running a local development server for Canvas LMS.
+This guide assumes you are running Ubuntu 24.04.1 LTS and have a domain under which to host the application and Rich Content Editor (RCE).
+If you do not have a domain handy, you may use the default http://canvas.docker/

-This guide assumes you are running Ubuntu 24.04.1 LTS. **These steps are not intended for use in a production environment.**
+**These steps are not intended for use in a production environment.**

 ## Table of Contents